handryos/test/README-OF-PROJECT.md

 - Endpoints cover authentication, coffees, users, pagination, and filters.

+### About tests

+- To run the tests, you need the containers running.

 ### Jest Tests

 - Run `yarn test` in the backend path to execute all unit tests.

+### Cypress Tests

+- Run `yarn test` in the frontend path to execute all e2e tests.
+- **Pay attention:** If you are running on WSL (Windows Subsystem for Linux), you must install Cypress dependencies inside your WSL environment.
+Run all Cypress commands from your WSL terminal, and make sure you have the required libraries (like `libgtk2.0-0`, `libgtk-3-0`, `libxss1`, `libasound2`, etc.) installed.
+See the official Cypress docs for [Linux dependencies](https://docs.cypress.io/guides/getting-started/installing-cypress#Linux-Prerequisites).

 ### Sentry